Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 Remove the current user's support for this exhibit

-### Authentication
+### Authorization

-You must be authenticated to hit this endpint.
-The user you're authenticated as is the one whose support will be removed.
+You must be authorized to hit this endpint.
+The user you're authorized as is the one whose support will be removed.